preactjs/signals/README.md

 counter.value = 1;
 ```

 Writing to a signal is done by setting its `.value` property.
-Whenever you update a signal it will synchronously update every signal that depends on it and ensure that your app state is always consistent.
+Changing a signal's value synchronously updates every [computed](#computed) and [effect](#effect) that depends on that signal, ensuring your app state is always consistent.

 ### `computed(fn)`